 The book is available at Swindon Books (TST), Kelly & Walsh (Landmark and Pacific Place), and Hong Kong Book Centre (Central).
 It is also available online by clicking on Swindon Online.
 You can also order directly from the authors by visiting the Home Cooking East & West website at https://www.homecookingeastandwest.com

-I’ve employed domestic workers for more than ten years and encountered many different scenarios while working for four years in an ethical hiring agency.
+I’ve employed domestic workers for more than ten years and encountered many different scenarios while working for four years in an ethical hiring agency for domestic workers.

 I want to save you time and share with you the best management practices I have learned over the years and how to create a positive work relationship with your domestic worker.
 I will also give you information to better understand their backgrounds.